cacabo/cameroncabo.com/src/markdown/work/riplo.md

 order: 7
 ---

-- Led web and mobile development team through multiple concurrent [projects.](https://www.riplo.io)
+- Led web and mobile development team through multiple concurrent [projects](https://www.riplo.io) while in school and/or working at internships.
 - Created full-stack web and mobile apps for startups and small businesses.
 - Leveraged modern technologies and industry-trained best-practices.